Brain scan breakthrough: new tracer could catch Parkinson's early

 Summary

-This study tested a new type of PET scan that looks for a protein called alpha-synuclein in the brain.
-Buildup of this protein is linked to Parkinson's disease, multiple system atrophy, and a sleep disorder that often leads to Parkinson's.
-Researchers scanned 55 people, including healthy volunteers and patients, to see if the scan can help diagnose these conditions earlier and more accurately.
-The goal is to improve early detection and treatment planning.
+This completed study tested a new radioactive tracer called [18F] - FD17 for PET imaging to detect clumps of a protein called alpha-synuclein in the brain.
+These clumps are linked to Parkinson's disease, multiple system atrophy, and a sleep disorder that often precedes Parkinson's.
+Researchers scanned 55 people, including healthy volunteers and patients, to see if the tracer could help diagnose these conditions earlier and more accurately.
+The goal is to improve early detection and diagnosis of neurodegenerative diseases.

 Disclaimer